-Women seeking abortions facing ‘cruel’ delays due to NHS funding row
+Women seeking abortions face ‘cruel’ delays due to NHS funding row

 Dr Lord said there were a number of reasons why a woman would choose to access treatment elsewhere, including shorter waiting times, privacy or choice of procedure, and his organisation had women calling in tears due to having their request denied.

-Abortion services are arranged differently from other forms of healthcare - with about 75 per cent of NHS abortion services carried out by independent providers.
+Abortion services are arranged differently from other forms of healthcare, with about 75 per cent of NHS abortion services carried out by independent providers.

 Data gathered by MSI Reproductive Choices UK, previously seen by The Independent, revealed women in 15 areas across England can only use their local provider.